 HR managers have been at the forefront of remote-onboarding processes.
-We gathered their best practices and thought it’d be great to share what we found out, so stick around for some helpful remote work tools and useful tips on how to make your remote onboarding nicer, more efficient, and fruitful in the long run.
+It's their responsibility to make sure remote employees have everything they need to be successful in their new role.
+We gathered some remote onboarding best practices and thought it’d be great to share what we found out, so stick around for some helpful remote work tools and useful tips on how to make your remote onboarding nicer, more efficient, and fruitful in the long run.

 First impressions matter.
 With onboarding, they build a general image of your organization and set a level of employee engagement.
 You want to make sure that newcomers feel that they made the right choice with your company.
 Show them you’re happy to have them onboard.
 Make their first day memorable by giving a warm welcome.
 Start with organizing a virtual coffee break for your newcomer.
 Order a lunch delivery.
 Go the extra mile and send a package with brand merchandise.
 Creativity is boundless, and yet, it’s the only limitation you’re facing.
 Some appreciation doesn’t sound too bad, does it?

 Create an online onboarding academy for remote workers

 The online onboarding academy is a digitally-developed program explaining the inner machinery of the organization, its culture, practices, and tools that the new employee should know.

 Remote onboarding should not only aim to inform but to create a real communication process between the organization and the incoming talent.
 Your new people can’t make their job an integral part of their life without creating a genuine and mutual exchange.
 An online onboarding academy is a great way to establish that.